yaoxkkkkk/Population-structure-analysis/README.md

 - PCA eigen principle component file used for PCA plot
 - Tree file in nwk format
 - ADMIXTURE Q file and P file
-- Transform plink format file (tfam) used for TreeMix analysis